sourcefrog/cargo-mutants/DESIGN.md

 `visit.rs` -- Walk a source file's AST.
 The interface to the `syn` parser is localized here.

+## Relative dependencies

+After copying the tree, cargo-mutants scans the top-level `Cargo.toml` and any `.cargo/config.toml` for relative dependencies.
+If there are any, the paths are rewritten to be absolute, so that they still work when cargo is run in the scratch directory.

 ## Handling timeouts

 Mutations can cause a program to go into an infinite (or just very long) loop: